Save £250 on 2021 departures

 Morning train to Datong, the former capital of the Northern Wei dynasty (386 - 534AD).
 Spend the following day visiting the Cloud Ridge Caves of Yungang, Buddhist temples that were hewn from the rock face, and a remote section of the Great Wall at Desheng Bao.
 Stay 2 nights at the Datong Hotel.
 (B, L)

-Drive to the ancient city of Pingyao, stopping en route at the Hanging Monastery, built precariously on sheer cliffs, and the Yingxian wooden pagoda, one of the oldest wooden buildings in the world, built without using a single nail.
-In Pingyao, stay 2 nights at Jing's Residence.
+Drive to Taiyuan, stopping en route at the Hanging Monastery, built precariously on sheer cliffs, and the Yingxian wooden pagoda, one of the oldest wooden buildings in the world, built without using a single nail.
+Overnight at the Yu Yuan Hotel.
 (B, L)

 Today you will be escorted on a guided walking tour of the ancient centre of Pingyao, which is enclosed by the last intact Ming dynasty wall in China.
 Visit some of the most important buildings from the Ming dynasty period, such as the the Rishengchang Exchange Shop, the oldest bank in China, then wander the cobblestoned Ming-Qing Street, which is lined with Qing dynasty era architectural works and shops with hanging lanterns.
 (B)